jeseyfried/upgraded-barnacle/samples/use_case_st_denis.md

 <h3 class="section-subheading text-muted">This model is based on an object in the Musée Cluny in Paris</h3>

-{% include figure.html class="right" width="33%" caption="Photograph of 3D printed model in the History Tech Lab" image-url="st_denis_capital.jpeg" source-url="img/st_denis_capital.jpeg" %}
+{% include figure.html class="right" width="33%" caption="Photograph of 3D printed model in the UNM History Tech Lab" image-url="st_denis_capital.jpeg" source-url="img/st_denis_capital.jpeg" %}

 This is a foliated capital from the St. Denis Abbey.
 Located on the outskirts of Paris, the Abbey received the official designation of cathedral in 1966.
 The current structure includes many repairs after a period of pillage in the era of the French Revolution.
 This capital, probably dislodged during that time of disrepair and destruction, now resides in the <a href="https://www.musee-moyenage.fr/collection/oeuvre/chapiteau-acanthe-et-tete.html">Musée Cluny</a> in Paris.